jessepav/lacygoill-wiki-backup/keyboard/keyd.md

 A benefit of `keyd(1)` over `xkbcomp(1)` is that it works even in a VM.
 No need to transfer your custom keyboard layout from the guest to the host.
 That's because `xkbcomp(1)` only works at the display server level.
-Each  time  your keyboard  talk  to  a different  display  server,  you need  to customize the latter; which is brittle and tiresome.
+Each  time your  keyboard  talks to  a  different display  server,  you need  to customize the latter; which is brittle and tiresome.

 `keyd(1)` is a lower-level tool; you only need to configure it once.